Main menu

 A majority of the members of the Supreme Court is necessary to constitute a quorum and to pronounce a decision.
 The opinions of the Supreme Court are published in the Idaho Reports, the official publication of the Court, and also in the Pacific Reporter series together with the opinions of other western states.

-These volumes may be read in the State Law Library, located in the:
+These volumes may be read in the State Law Library, located at 501 W. Front St., Boise, ID 83702.

 As the Third Branch of Government, we provide access to justice through the timely, fair, and impartial resolution of cases.